Best lenses for sports photography in 2026: telephoto zooms to get closer to the action

 -

-Thanks to the X series' crop factor, this lens effectively gives you a 150-600mm focal range, which should be plenty for most sports photography applications.
+Thanks to the X series' crop factor, this lens effectively gives you a 150-600mm focal range, which should easily cover the distance for most sports photography scenarios.

 The lens is beautifully engineered, with a high-precision feel to all its controls, and no hint of zoom creep.
 The optical path includes five ED (Extra-low Dispersion) elements, plus a Super ED element.
 The autofocus system’s dual linear stepping motors enable very fast performance, and the five-stop stabilizer is highly effective.